 Not all relationships are for life, nor is it possible to extend them longer than necessary.
 People and circumstances change, just like you do, and at certain times it’s better to put a stop than to maintain something that doesn’t make you feel good.
 Therefore, sometimes saying goodbye is necessary and advisable for your well-being.

 Obviously, theory isn’t the same as practice.
 After all, these are people with whom you’ve had a relationship and been through a lot.
 So, if you think it’s time to let go of people who don’t love you, read on.

 The Best Tips to Let Go of People Who Don’t Love You

-It’s positive for you to part ways
+1. It’s beneficial for both to part ways

 When it comes to friends, it’s perfectly normal to feel that your friendship will last forever.
 However, as it can happen with a break-up, sometimes friendships come to their natural end and there’s nothing you can do about it.